SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/country-use-case-6.md

-# Country Use Case 4 Produce the top N populated countries in the world where N is provided by the user.
+# Country Use Case 5 Produce the top N populated countries in a region where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a client I want to produce  a report which display the top N populated countries in the world where N is provided by the user.* so that *I can easily find population.*
+As a client I want to produce a report which display the top N populated countries in a region where N is provided by the user.* so that *I can easily find population.*

 ### Scope